-Lee Drutman is a senior fellow in the program on political reform at New America.
-He is the author of The Business of America is Lobbying (Oxford University Press, 2015) and winner of the 2016 American Political Science Association's Robert A. Dahl Award (given for "scholarship of the highest quality on the subject of democracy").
-He writes regularly for Polyarchy, a Vox.com blog.
-An expert on lobbying, influence, and money in politics, he has been quoted and/or cited in The New York Times, The Washington Post, The Economist, Slate, Mother Jones, The Atlantic, Business Insider, National Review, Politico, and many other publications, and on Morning Edition, All Things Considered, Planet Money, This American Life, Marketplace, Washington Journal, and The Colbert Report, among other programs.
+Lee Drutman is a senior fellow in the Political Reform program at New America.
+He is the author of The Business of America is Lobbying (Oxford University Press, 2015) and winner of the 2016 American Political Science Association's Robert A. Dahl Award, given for "scholarship of the highest quality on the subject of democracy."
+In addition, he writes regularly for Polyarchy, a Vox blog.
+He is currently writing a book about the crisis of the two-party system in America.

 His areas of expertise include hyper-partisanship, Congress, lobbying, and money in politics.

 Drutman also teaches in the Center for Advanced Governmental Studies at The Johns Hopkins University.
 He holds a Ph.D. in political science from the University of California, Berkeley/